 The Property Office prepares a list of all of the usable University surplus property to promote the reuse of property within the University.
-This list is maintained on the Property Office website.
-It will be updated frequently as items become available or are no longer available.
+This list is currently available on an inquiry basis by contacting the Property Administrator.
 Property not claimed from the list after a reasonable period of time may be listed on the State Surplus Property Memo.

 The State Surplus Property Memo is a listing of all surplus property throughout the state.
 An explanation of the State Surplus Property Memo condition codes and a review of the process for requesting state surplus property are also available.

 How do I ask an inventory question that is not on this list?

 If your inventory question is not listed on this page please email your question to Property Representatives Roland_Rondeau@uml.edu or Annette_Johnson@uml.edu.
 Your questions will be addressed promptly.